FAQs - Planned medical treatment abroad

 You should contact the National Contact Point for the EU country where you're being treated.
 They will be able to explain your rights and give you information on any relevant follow-up administrative or medical procedures.

-When you return to your home country, your health authority has to give you the same follow-up treatment that you would have received if you'd had the treatment there.
+When you return to your home country, your health insurance authority has to give you the same follow-up treatment that you would have received if you'd had the treatment there.